dalong0514/readnotes/20200201读书笔记/2020136Computational-ThinkingR00.md

 1 Niklaus Wirth, software pioneer and the designer of the popular language Pascal, gives an excellent account of the development of programming practices and their supporting languages (Wirth 2008).

+As they gained familiarity with the practices of programming, language designers developed higher-level languages, such as FORTRAN and COBOL around 1958.
+These languages enabled programmers to express algorithmic statements that were automatically translated by compiler into machine code; they relieved programmers of the burden of direct machine code programming.
+When they saw that programmers often started by designing the data structures and then a small set of subroutines that performed operations on the structures, language designers enunciated the practice of data abstraction.
+Data abstraction matured into object-oriented programming languages.
+Data abstraction has become another key feature of CT: it hides internal mechanisms of program components, while allowing the use of those components through well-defined interfaces.
+With data abstraction, programmers can focus more easily on what the components do rather than how they do it.

+2『补充进「抽象」主题卡片里。（2021-05-25）』—— 已完成

+Today's CT inherits many precepts for programming methodology including modularity, abstraction, information hiding, hierarchical composition, recursion, design patterns, managing digital objects, visualization, verification, and debugging.
+These conceptual tools require great skill and experience at design.
+Design has emerged as one of the major areas of development in computing; we will discuss it in depth in chapter 6.
+CT precepts on languages, methodology, and operating systems all aid productivity and confine or eliminate errors.

 ### 0105. 主题卡 —— 工程和科学的三大区别

 信息源自「2020136Computational-Thinking0501.md」